pixelpark/playground-example/README.md

 3. there has to be a file named "playground.json" in the root of your GitHub repository that contains the fields specified in [playground.json](playground.json)
   - the field "path" contains the path from your repositories root to the folder containing the client site code
   - the field "file" contains the name of your client site starting-file in the folder that contains the client site code (likely "index.html")
-4. you should provide a config.json (see [config.json](public_html/config.json)) in your folder with client side code that configures the client and its connection to your backend (typically called 'www' or 'html')
+4. you should provide a config.json (see [config.json](public_html/config.json)) in your folder with client side code (typically called 'www' or 'html') that configures the client and its connection to your backend.
+If you haven't anything to configure, you can omit the file.
 5. tell us when you are ready by creating an issue or a pull request to this readme.

 (Pro-tipp: you can create a pull request by simply clicking on README.md and chosing 'edit' in the top bar.
 By saving Github creates a pull request fo you then.)